-After the successful completion of the paper, the students will be able to -
+Learning Outcomes: After the successful completion of the paper, the student will be able to -

 - 1. Infer the basic principles of criticism. - 2.
 Examine the literary text critically on the basis of the theories of the prominent critics. - 3.
-Compare and contrast between the long critical tradition of British and Indian literatures.
+Compare and contrast the long critical tradition of British and Indian literatures.